Page Table of Contents

 |Cobian Backup11||Windows||Cobian Reflector, the new backup product, is now offered on this website||126.96.36.1992||The largest, which used to take over 18 hours, is now around 36 hours on the Reflector and is roughly 450GB.||Professional|

 |Fog||Switch to shred instead of dd for a normal wipe to make it faster.
 Update Kernel (4.19.118) and Buildroot (2020.02.1)||Sep 14, 2020||1.5.9||500MB/min||Professional|

 |Partimage||Supported filesystem||2010-07-25||0.6.9||100 Mb/s||Professional|

 Overall, Clonezilla and Win32 Disk Imager are the best of all.

 For beginners: You can use Clonezilla because for being open-source software, this thing is impressive.
 Super fast and easy to clone disks & partitions, better than many paid alternatives.

 For professionals: Win32 Disk Imager is suitable for professional use.
 It can be used to write boot images (i.e., ubuntu-12.04-preinstalled-desktop-armhf+omap4. img) to an SD Flash device or USB flash device, making it bootable.

-If you would like to prefer more powerful disk cloning software, go and follow the next part to get the best disk cloning solution.
+If you would like to prefer more powerful disk cloning software, follow the next section to get the best disk cloning solution.

-A powerful cloning tool is built into the unique Windows backup and recovery application EaseUS Todo Backup.
-With PC backup, system restore, OS migration, HDD/SSD to SSD cloning, C drive/boot drive cloning, and Windows portable USB creation, it offers a complete solution for Microsoft Windows users.
+A powerful cloning tool is built into the unique Windows application EaseUS Disk Copy.
+With PC disk cloning, partition cloning, OS migration, HDD/SSD to SSD cloning, C drive/boot drive cloning, and Windows portable USB creation, it offers a complete solution for Microsoft Windows users.